syncfusion/blazor-docs/src/charts/range-selector/data.md

 ### Label Format

-The numeric labels can be formatted using the [`LabelFormat`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_LabelFormat) property and it supports all globalized formats.
+The numeric labels can be formatted using the [`LabelFormat`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_LabelFormat) property and it supports all the globalized formats.

 {% aspTab template="range-navigator/data/format", sourceFiles="format.razor" %}